Subchapter E. PENNSYLVANIA LAWYERS FUND FOR

 The following words and phrases, when used in this subchapter shall have, unless the context clearly indicates otherwise, the meaning given to them in this section:

 ‘‘Board.’’
-The Pennsylvania Lawyers Fund for Client Security Board.
+The Pennsylvania Lawyers Fund for Client Security Board of Trustees.

 ‘‘Covered Attorney.’’
 An individual defined in Rule 512 (relating to covered attorney).

 ‘‘Claimant.’’
-A person who makes application to the Board for a disbursement from the Fund.
+A person who applies to the Board for a disbursement from the Fund.

 ‘‘Dishonest Conduct.’’
 Conduct defined in Rule 513 (relating to dishonest conduct).